llixandru/oracle-db23c-free/README.md

 [Oracle](http://www.oracle.com) Database 23c Free—Developer Release is the same, powerful Oracle Database that businesses throughout the world rely on.
 It offers a full-featured experience and is packaged for ease of use and simple download—for free.

 ## Getting started
 A Helm chart is used for packaging the deployment yamls to simplify install in Kubernetes.
-The chart is available at [helm-charts/oracle-db](./) directory.
-Clone the repo and execute the following command to generate oracle-db23c-free-1.0.0.tgz
+Clone the repo and execute the following command to generate oracle-db23c-free-1.0.0.tgz:

 ```
 $ helm package oracle-db23c-free
 ```